harizMunawar/school-report-management/README.md

 Download the Python installer [here](https://www.python.org/downloads/) (preferably Python 3.8)<br>
 Run the installer
 * Text Editor<br>
-You can choose any text editor that suits you the most, but I reccomend using Visual Studio Code Download the VSCode installer [here](https://code.visualstudio.com/download)<br>
+You can choose any text editor that suits you the most, but I reccomend using Visual Studio Code<br>
+Download the VSCode installer [here](https://code.visualstudio.com/download)<br>
 Run the installer

-## Installation
+### Installation
 To get started, Install the requirements.txt<br>
 You can use any virtual environment you want, but I prefer [virtualenv](https://pypi.org/project/virtualenv/)